 Mary Kay Thurston is a graduate BCIT’s Television program.
 She began teaching Broadcast Journalism after working as a writer-producer at Vancouver’s CKVU TV.
 She has also worked as a freelance photographer, and as news editor for CBC, Global and ATV in Halifax.
 Other career highlights include serving as Vice President of the Broadcast Educators Association of Canada, receiving the BEAC Michael Monty National Excellence in Teaching Award and a Jack Webster Foundation Fellowship.
 Of all her achievements, Mary Kay is most proud of the BCIT High Flight Scholarship she has established in tribute to her husband Mike, who lost his life in a helicopter accident in 2001.

-- Laura Balance, Laura Balance Media Group Inc.
+- Laura Ballance – Laura Ballance Media Group

 Students in the BCIT Broadcast and Online Journalism Program complete three different industry internships during their second year of study.
 This means each student spends a total of 12 weeks with different industry partners and learning from those currently working in the field.
 It’s an excellent opportunity for students to make connections and try out the work they will get to tackle after graduation.